-Information about Bab Zuweila Cairo, Egypt, tours and Online Booking
+Information about Bab Zuweila Cairo, Egypt, tours, Booking

 Bab Zuweila Cairo is one of three remaining gates in the walls of the Old City of Cairo Egypt.
 In fact, Bab Zuweila Cairo also known as Bawabbat al-Mitwally during the Ottoman period.
 Sometimes spelled Bab Zuwayla.
 It is indeed one of the major landmarks of the city.
 Moreover, it is the last remaining southern gate from the walls of Fatimid Cairo in the 11th and 12th century.
 The word of Bab is an Arabic word means “Door”.
 Zuweila is the name of a tribe of Berber warriors from the western desert.
 They are members of which charged with guarding the gate.
 The city of Cairo founded in 969 as the royal city of the Fatimid’s Dynasty.
 In 1092, Badr al-Jamali built a second wall around Cairo.